Hartland Area Project

-“A good book is the best of friends,” the slogan of the Hartland Area Project’s Cromaine Library is inscribed on the sign that stands on the library grounds.
+“A good book is the best of friends,” the slogan of the Hartland Area Project’s Cromaine Library was inscribed on the sign that once stood on the library grounds.

 The library is one of the few remaining departments of J. Robert Crouse’s dream, known as the Hartland Area Project, which was designed to be a “Friendly Association for Community Service” that would enhance the lives of the residents of the rural Hartland community.

 The Cromaine (District) Library has served the residents of the Hartland Consolidated School district and surrounding townships since it was built in 1927.
 It was donated to the schools by J. Robert Crouse Sr. and his uncle, Henry A. Tremaine, as a result of a bequest of $5,000.00 from John B. Crouse, father of J. Robert Crouse, Sr. Tremaine and Crouse added $20,000 to the bequest to erect a library, which was named in honor of its donors.
 CRO (Crouse) MAINE (Tremaine).

 The Hartland Schools provided the land on which the library was built.
 Mr. Crouse provided a nucleus of 1,225 books for the collection.
 From time to time Mr. Crouse presented the library with autographed letters and pictures of the “great and near-great.”
 Especially noted were autographs of Queen Victoria, Napoleon, and letters written by Alexander Hamilton and Abraham Lincoln.
 This collection is currently housed at the Bentley Historical Library at the University of Michigan, for safety and preservation.
 It is also available online at the library.
 Many art works and objet d’art were donated to adorn the library interior.